giraffesyo/video-game-development-class/homework/Ind05_McQuade_Michael/acknolwedgements.md

 The background image for the menu was provided for free by Unsplash user Omar Sotillo Franco @omarsotillo, downloaded from: https://unsplash.com/photos/ZgicbyFH7sw

-The background image for the game was provided for free by Unsplash user Jeol Filipe @joelfilip, downloaded from https://unsplash.com/photos/pfX-GsJMtDY
+The background image for the game was provided for free by Unsplash user Joel Filipe @joelfilip, downloaded from https://unsplash.com/photos/pfX-GsJMtDY

 Button backgrounds were created using Da Button Factory at https://dabuttonfactory.com